All Episodes

 And so for me, I'm like, let's just skip over that.

-I use, I took on the name reverence sex because I'm like, we can actually just skip all that Bible stuff because what's underneath it, just like the ideologies of white Christian supremacy, what's underneath it is the stuff we actually want to talk about.
+As a co-founder of the Sexual Liberation Collective doing my studies in sexual ethics, I used, I took on the name Reverend Sex because I'm like, we can actually just skip all that Bible stuff because what's underneath it, just like the ideologies of white Christian supremacy, what's underneath it is the stuff we actually want to talk about.

-And then on the other side, I use reverence sex because so many of our folks are determined their goodness or not goodness by who they are imagined to be having sex with, which also includes our kink community and other sexual minorities, sex workers that are not just about queer and trans people, but are about a lot of other marginalized people who think God hates me because I'm a sex worker or God hates me because I'm into this kind of kink or that kind of kink.
+And then on the other side, I use reverend sex because so many of our folks are determined their goodness or not goodness by who they are imagined to be having sex with, which also includes our kink community and other sexual minorities, sex workers that are not just about queer and trans people, but are about a lot of other marginalized people who think God hates me because I'm a sex worker or God hates me because I'm into this kind of kink or that kind of kink.

 And so those communities I see as primary in my ministry alongside LGBT folks.

-There's so much there, and I just was cringing at the idea that you have to talk to people like that for hours and hours.
+And I just was cringing at the idea that you have to talk to people like that for hours and hours.

-So that was you're not only a reverend, you're a saint to do that.
+So that was, you're not only a reverend, you're a saint to do that.

 And it's become kind of a phenomenon across Latin America.